mmisw/mmiorr-docs/docs/api/index.md

 but also see expanded responses according to your access privileges and ontology visibility settings, as well as perform other operations with the system.

-Also, in each API description, you are also able to set the variables in the descriptions of the API interface, so that you can execute the API call, as well as see it appropriately formatted for an invocation with `curl`, or using the `http` URL.
+In each API description, you are also able to set the variables in the descriptions of the API interface, so that you can execute the API call, as well as see it appropriately formatted for an invocation with `curl`, or using the `http` URL.